Skip to content

 Ben Vrackie — common questions

 Ben Vrackie is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 11km with 740m of ascent and takes most walkers 3-5 hours.
-Terrain: Excellent pitched-stone path from Moulin all the way to the upper hill — by some distance the best-built Corbett path in central Scotland.
+Ground conditions: Excellent pitched-stone path from Moulin all the way to the upper hill — by some distance the best-built Corbett path in central Scotland.

-Can I bring my dog up Ben Vrackie?
+Can dogs go up Ben Vrackie?

-Is there mobile signal on Ben Vrackie?
+Will I get phone signal on Ben Vrackie?

 Is Ben Vrackie safe in winter?